federgraph/RiggVar-RG38/README.md

 In *TFormDrawing* you can select a drawing from a list and manipulate the params of these drawing elements with the mouse wheel.
 Every drawing element has a caption attached so that you know what the name of the element is.
-Captions of elements can be hidden interactively.
+Captions of elements can be hidden and shown interactively.

 The drawings could be used to produce screen shots, but I think it is much better to use the **live instance**.